eahrold/filevaultsetup/Other Items/V2_readme.md

 To user the launch Agent the FileVault Setup.app needs to be in the /Applications/ folder.
 If you want to place it somewhere else, modify the LaunchAgent accordingly.

-right now the launch agent calls a script to open the FVS.app rather than directly calling the App's executalbe.
+right now the launch agent calls a script to open the FVS.app rather than directly calling the App's executable.
 If LaunchD calls the app's exec directly it won't allow Mach messaging to the helper tool.

 ###The helper binary
-Should be installed in /Library/PrivilegedHelperTools/
+Needs to be installed in /Library/PrivilegedHelperTools/

 ### Notes on Code Signing